 Public Transport: metro U4 to terminal Huetteldorf and then take bus 52A or 52B three stops to ‘Camping West’.

 Otto Wagner Villa II

+Otto Wagner in Vienna.
 Wagner’s smaller second villa is located right next to his first, and ischaracteristically modern.
 He wanted a smaller house once his children had left.
 You can see how much his artistic style had evolved towards Art Nouveau architecture in the 25 years between the construction of the first and second villa.
 The cubistic house was built in modern steel concrete, has narrow high windows and is much more sparingly decorated with blue stripes and ornaments, and aluminium nails.

 The villa is privately owned and not open to visitors.

+Otto Wagner in Vienna.
 The most popular residential buildings designed by Wagner can be found close to each other at Linke Wienzeile, next to Naschmarkt.